AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When a user upgrades to Service Pack 9, the moving folder operation starts failing and errors are returned (SITES-1481).
 * While adjusting the width of the component in the layout container on edit mode, a flicker is observed (NPR-36961).
 * On promoting a launch, the changes in the promoted launch are double rolled out to the other launches.
 If a user promotes the double rolled out launch, the doubled contents is reflected on the source page (NPR-36893).
-* [!DNL Experience Manager] adds a gray border or edge to some PNG images with transparency if you add the images to the page with the Image Core Component or if you resize using the Foundation Image component (NPR-36879).
+* [!DNL Experience Manager] adds a gray border to some PNG images with transparency if you add the images to a page using the Image Core Component or if you resize using the Foundation Image component (NPR-36879).
 * [!DNL Experience Manager Sites] Admin UI with a high number of templates results in slow navigation (NPR-36870).
 * When a user upgrades to Service Pack 9, [!DNL Sites] pages stop working (NPR-36857).
 * The `ContextHubImpl` method creates a `ResourceResolver` that is not closed.
 It leads to warning messages about long-running `ResourceResolver` and the service returns unexpected results at times (NPR-36853).